jamesaoverton/obo-tutorial/docs/introduction.md

 Take a look at the [data-before.csv][] file.
 It's just a spreadsheet in comma-separated-values format.
 What information does it contain?
 It's hard to say without some context.

 Each row of the spreadsheet describes an "observation" made by an investigator of a study subject -- a mouse or a rat.
 The columns divide the information up into different fields.
 What does each column mean?
-Lab computers are stuffed with spreadsheets with cryptic headers, or even lacking any headers.
+Lab computers are stuffed with spreadsheets that have cryptic headers, or even lacking any headers.
 Those spreadsheets hang around long after the memory of what the columns mean has faded.
 And columns can become strange mixtures of special cases, especially when data about different sorts of things gets crammed into the same table.
-It's often more effective to ignore the headers, and try to generalize from the values in the column instead.
+I frequently find myself ignoring the headers, and trying to generalize from the values in the column instead.

 What about the values?
 These are often more cryptic than the headers.
 What does "B6C3F1" mean?
 Worse, familiar names can be very misleading.
 Does "histology" mean a general type of assay or a specific protocol for this study?
 I personally find many common date formats completely frustrating: do they mean "MM/DD/YY" or "DD/MM/YY"?

 During the study, as it's being designed and the data is being collected, the meanings of the columns and the values will be clear to the investigators -- more or less.
 The problem is communicating this information: to other researchers in the same lab, to researchers in other labs, and even to the original study authors at some time in the future.
 The solution to the communication problem is to be clear from the outset.
+If we are are clear enough in communicating to each other, we will also be able to communicate more clearly to our machines, resulting in better search and analysis.

 [data-before.csv]: https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/data-before.csv

 ## Goals

 This tutorial is about some practical techniques that you can use to communicate your data better.
-Some of these techniques also improve search and analysis of your data.
-And most of these techniques are really very simple.
+Most of these techniques are really very simple.
 There are really just two hard parts: applying them consistently yourself, and coordinating with others.

 These are our goals: